decred/dcrdocs/docs/faq/general.md

 #### **3. How was the Decred premine distributed?**

-The premine consisted of 8% of the total supply of 21 million coins (1.68 million coins).[^1] This was split equally between compensation for bring-up costs and an “airdrop”.
+The premine consists of 8% of the total supply of 21 million coins (1.68 million coins).[^1] This was split equally between compensation for bring-up costs and an “airdrop”.

 ** Bring up costs (840,000 coins, 50% of premine, 4% of total Decred supply) **